 Gokyo Lake Trek with Helicopter Return

-The Gokyo Lake Trek with Helicopter Return is a beautiful adventure in the Everest region of Nepal.
-This trek takes you through peaceful mountain villages, scenic trails, and high-altitude landscapes.
+The Gokyo Lake Trek with Helicopter Return is a beautiful adventure in Everest region of Nepal.
+This trek takes you through peaceful mountain villages, scenic trails, and high altitude landscapes.
 It is perfect for trekkers who want to enjoy nature, culture, and Himalayan views without rushing.

 Highlights of Gokyo Lake Trek with Helicopter Return

-• Early morning hike to Gokyo Ri for breathtaking sunrise views of Everest, Lhotse, Makalu, and Cho Oyu
+• Hike to Gokyo Ri for views of Everest, Cho Oyu, Lhotse and Makalu

 Gokyo Lake Trek with Helicopter Return Itinerary